Live. Love. Melbourne

 Heading south of the city, Albert Park, Elwood and Armadale boast an air of refinement and elegance, with stately Art Deco apartment blocks, boutiques, antiques shops and grand manors with rose gardens adding a touch of class.

-Over in Toorak shops selling luxury goods and imported wines and cheeses at ‘you wish’ prices occupy the main street, while the nearby suburbs of South Yarra and Prahran offer chain stores and high street fashion for the rest of us.
-On the weekend Prahran’s Chapel Street pumps with youthful energy as crowds hit the streets for retail therapy, manicures, long lunches, and afternoon champagne sessions.
+Over in Toorak, shops selling luxury goods and imported wines and cheeses at ‘you wish’ prices occupy the main street, while the nearby suburbs of South Yarra and Prahran offer chain stores and high street fashion for the rest of us.
+Prahran’s Chapel Street is where you’ll find locals indulging in retail therapy, manicures, long lunches, and afternoon champagne sessions.

 Waterfront St Kilda is a favourite with all kinds of travellers.
-The grinning face of Luna Park, the faded glory of the Palais Theatre, towering palm trees, and burnt orange sunsets combine to create a photographer’s dream.
-The Esplanade Hotel (or the ‘Espy’) combines loud music with a killer view, and if the wind is up the Espy offers a prime position to see kite-surfers carve up the bay.
+The grinning face of Luna Park, the Art Deco glory of the Palais Theatre, towering palm trees, and burnt orange sunsets combine to create a photographer’s dream.
+The revamped Hotel Esplanade (or the ‘Espy’) has killer cocktails and views to boot.
 Down the road, Acland Street unites locals and tourists, who all come for cakes, coffee, gelato, juices, smoothies and other extremely important necessities for happiness.

 East: East Melbourne, Richmond, Abbotsford

 The inner east is a bit of a mixed bag.
-Sports nuts, fashionistas, students, working professionals and families all collide in this pocket within walking distance of the city.
+Sports nuts, students, working professionals and families all collide in this pocket within walking distance of the city.
 Richmond’s main roads have distinct personalities, with people heading to Bridge Road for fashion bargains, Swan Street for food, pubs and gigs, and Victoria Street for a steaming bowl of pho.
-Over in Abbotsford keen caffeine lovers line up to get into Three Bags Full, a perennially busy café known for its coffee prowess and impressive cake selection.
+Over in Abbotsford, the Abbotsford Convent is Australia’s largest arts and cultural precinct.
+Spend an afternoon here wandering around the 100-plus cafes, studios, restaurants and gallery spaces housed across the history property.

 The east also lays claim to the hallowed turf of the MCG.
 Ruled by the fast-paced, scrappy game of AFL in winter, come summer the ‘G is handed over to cricket, with the first day of the Boxing Day Test seeing crowds swell to more than 80,000.
 But it’s not all about elite sports in these parts.
 With barefoot bowling and beer at austerity-approved prices, the Richmond Union Bowling Club welcomes visitors and is a top spot for a lawn bowls showdown in the sun.